Hoomee90/text-analyzer/README.md

 const text = "hi, this is very high in the air";
 boldPassage(word, text);
 Expected Output: <p><strong>hi</strong>, t<strong>hi</strong>s is very <strong>hi</strong>gh in the air</p>

+Describe: pigLatin()

+Test: "It should return null if no text is entered."
+Code:
+const text = "";
+boldPassage(text);
+Expected Output: null